 Since 2001, the fellowship has trained 42 fellows and five visiting scholars from Australia, Austria, Brazil, Canada, China, Cyprus, France, Germany, Korea, Mexico, Norway, Philippines, Taiwan, Thailand, the United States and the United Kingdom.
 Fellows have researched wide-ranging topics including care seeking behavior in urban slums in Bangkok, impacts of universal health coverage in Thailand, effects of pay-for-performance policy in the UK, and effects on access to care and health outcomes of various policies and programs (prior authorization, high deductible health insurance, prescription drug monitoring programs) in the US.

 Upon completion of the fellowship, fellows early in their careers have secured faculty positions at major universities.
-Mid-career professionals have used the fellowship experience to advance in their previous positions.Please direct inquiries about the Fellowship in Health Policy and Insurance Research to Ms. Joyce Cheatham, Fellowship Administrator (email@example.com).
+Mid-career professionals have used the fellowship experience to advance in their previous positions.Please direct inquiries about the Fellowship in Health Policy and Insurance Research to Samantha Fournier, Fellowship Administrator (firstname.lastname@example.org).